CraftedWithIntent/InsightfulAI/Design/classification_template_design.md

-# Classification Template Design
+﻿# Classification Template Design

-This document outlines the structure, core parameters, and features for customization of the **Classification Templates** in InsightfulAI.
-It includes details for both **Logistic Regression** and **Random Forest** templates.
+This document outlines the structure, key parameters, and customization options of the **Classification Templates** in the **InsightfulAI** library.
+It provides details for both the **Logistic Regression** and **Random Forest** templates, covering parameter options, core features, and example use cases for various classification tasks.

 ---

-## Project Information
+## 📦 Project Information

 - **Project**: InsightfulAI
 - **Repository**: [https://github.com/CraftedWithIntent/InsightfulAI](https://github.com/CraftedWithIntent/InsightfulAI)